Cody Ransom: San Diego Padres

 On December 21, 2012, Ransom signed a minor league contract with the San Diego Padres.
 With injuries to Chase Headley and Logan Forsythe in spring training, Ransom made his third Opening Day roster and second Opening Day line-up starting at third base.
 He was designated for assignment on April 12, 2013.

-Chicago Cubs
+Chicago Cubs (third stint)

 Ransom was claimed off waivers by the Chicago Cubs on April 16, 2013.
-He was designated for assignment on September 8, 2013, and released on September 16.
+He hit .203 with nine home runs and 20 RBI through 57 games with the big league club.
+Ransom was designated for assignment on September 8 and released on September 16.

 Seibu Lions

 Ransom signed a contract with the Seibu Lions of Nippon Professional Baseball for the 2014 season.

+Arizona Diamondbacks (third stint)

+Returning from Japan, Ransom signed with the Diamondbacks for the 2015 season.
+He opened the season on the minor league disabled list and hit .210 with six home runs and 30 RBI in 63 games with the Reno Aces.

 Coaching career

-Ransom was hired by the Washington Nationals to serve as the team's infield coordinator for the 2023 season.
+In 2020, Ransom was hired by the Arizona Diamondbacks to serve as a coach with the AZL Diamondbacks of the Rookie-level Arizona League.
+He was named bench coach for the Visalia Rawhide of the Single-A California League in 2022.
+The Washington Nationals hired him to serve as the team's infield coordinator for the 2023 season.

 Personal life

 Ransom is married to Ericka, and they have a daughter named Mackenzie and son named Jordan.
+His grandfather, Roy Ransom, was a Yankees farmhand in the 1930s.

-A 2009 YouTube video of his 60-inch box jump in a training session has received almost 400,000 hits.
+A 2009 YouTube video of his 60-inch box jump in a training session went viral and has received almost 400,000 hits.